 Wellbeing encompasses all the things that are important to each of us and how we experience our lives.

 Our aim is to discover and quantify the difference between the best possible life -- and the alternative.
+Because wellbeing encompasses everything that is important to an individual, we should measure and improve it so that people and their organizations can thrive.
 We've identified a metric you can use to track suffering, struggling and thriving among your employees: Gallup Net Thriving.